deborah-O/PhD-Data-Analytics-and-Society/data/appendix_C/README.md

 # Appendix C Data

-This directory contains the **data files used to reproduce the analyses and figures presented in Appendix C of the manuscript**.
+This directory contains the **data files used to reproduce the pyABC analyses and figures presented in Appendix C of the manuscript**.
 The datasets are outputs from the model experiments and inference procedures and are provided to ensure that the Appendix C results are **fully reproducible**.

 These files allow the figures in Appendix C to be regenerated without rerunning the full set of simulations.